Ropes/PDX-Council-Minutes-Data/README.md

  * Clean data
     * Stopword Blacklisting
         * Requires NLTK download of 'all-corpora'
+        * In text list, keep indexes to all words including stopped for backtracing location of words to raw document.
     * Stemming for language analysis?

 ###Loading/Save
  * Index data to Elasticsearch
     * Have alternative for simple filesystem storage
+ * TODO: Write data to a graph/rdf data store for quick anlysis loading to D3
  * Feed interesting data to D3.

 ###Analysis